-- Lecture slides will be online as PDF - SIP lecture slides will only be accessible from TKK workstations - Primary literature: RFCs and Internet Drafts - You can't read all of them (at least not before the end of next term) - Will point to a few selected ones recommended for studying - Some are required for assignments (usually only parts!) - Books (difficult to find!) - Colin Perkins: RTP: Audio and Video for the Internet - Gonzalo Camarillo and Miguel Garcia: good books on SIP & 3G - Henry Sinnreich, Alan Johnston: good overview; not so much detail

-Beware of many bad or outdated ones!
+- Lecture slides will be online as PDF - SIP lecture slides will only be accessible from TKK workstations - Primary literature: RFCs and Internet Drafts - You can't read all of them (at least not before the end of next term) - But you SHOULD read the core ones (we will point them out) - Some are required for assignments (usually only parts!) - Great overview: J. Rosenberg: "A Hitchhiker's Guide to SIP" - ▶ Books (difficult to find!) - · Colin Perkins: RTP: Audio and Video for the Internet - Gonzalo Camarillo and Miguel Garcia: good books on SIP & 3G - · Henry Sinnreich, Alan Johnston: good overview; not so much detail - Beware of many bad or outdated ones!